perchouli/codernitydb/docs/database_indexes.rst

     Current default is ``0xfffff`` which means ``1048575`` different hash function results.

-    .. hint:: In perfect conditions you will be abble to store those number of unique records without conflicts, in practice you will be abble to store like ``1200`` records without conflict with 50% probability (for example `birthday problem`_).
+    .. hint:: In perfect conditions you will be able to store those number of unique records without conflicts, in practice you will be able to store like ``1200`` records without conflict with 50% probability (for example `birthday problem`_).
 Lookup when conflict occurs is slower because linked list is traversed.
 More informations about conflicts :ref:`Hash Index